-After your wound heals, keep it open to the air unless your doctor or nurse tells you something different.
+After your wound heals, keep it open to the air unless your provider tells you something different.
 After dressings have been removed, wash your stump with mild soap and water every day.
-DO NOT soak it.
+Do not soak it.
 Dry it well.

 Inspect your limb every day.
 Use a mirror if it is hard for you to see all around it.
 Look for any red areas or dirt.

 Wear your elastic bandage or shrinker sock on the stump all the time.
 If you are using an elastic bandage, rewrap it every 2 to 4 hours.
 Make sure there are no creases in it.
 Wear your stump protector whenever you are out of bed.

 Ask your provider for help with pain.
 Two things that may help include:

 - Tapping along the scar and in small circles along the stump, if it is not painful

 - Rubbing the scar and stump gently with linen or soft cotton

 Practice transfers with or without prosthesis at home.